hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 * `operator` - (Required) A Conditional operator.
 Possible values include `Any`, `Equal`, `Contains`, `BeginsWith`, `EndsWith`, `LessThan`, `LessThanOrEqual`, `GreaterThan`, `GreaterThanOrEqual` or `RegEx`.
 Details can be found in the `Condition Operator List` below.

-* `match_values` - (Required) A list of one or more string values representing the value of the request hostname to match.
+* `match_values` - (Optional) A list of one or more string values representing the value of the request hostname to match.
 If multiple values are specified, they're evaluated using `OR` logic.

 * `transforms` - (Optional) A Conditional operator.
 Possible values include `Lowercase`, `RemoveNulls`, `Trim`, `Uppercase`, `UrlDecode` or `UrlEncode`.
 Defaults to `Lowercase`.
 Details can be found in the `Condition Transform List` below.